 Author: Marianne Tioran

-The underlying need is for attention and control, driven by self-pity, and a need to blame others for their mistakes, to maintain their reputation as a sweet and innocent person.
+The underlying need is for attention and control, driven by self-pity, and a need to blame others for their mistakes, to maintain their reputation as sweet and innocent people.

 The main behavior is victimhood and denial of responsibility for wrongdoing.

 They are irresponsible.
 They do not accept responsibility for their own behavior.
 It is always someone else’s fault.

 Behavior may be “normal” until they make a mistake of some sort.

 Then the blame is passed to someone else, and the jezebel becomes the false victim of the true victim.